PXZUpLUK/Reforestation/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## What did one plate say to the other plate?
+Dinner is on me!